Forge FC: 2022 season

-On January 2, 2022, the club reorganized its ownership under the newly announced Hamilton Sports Group, an entity that will also own the Hamilton Tiger-Cats and the master licence for Tim Hortons Field.
-Bob Young continues to serve as chairman and the largest shareholder while also welcoming new investment from Hamilton-based steel company Stelco (represented by its chairman and CEO Alan Kestenbaum), club CEO Scott Mitchell, and Woodbine Entertainment CEO Jim Lawson.
+On January 2, 2022, the club reorganized its ownership under the newly announced Hamilton Sports Group, an entity that also owns the Hamilton Tiger-Cats and the master licence for Tim Hortons Field.
+Bob Young continues to serve as chairman and the largest shareholder while also welcoming new investment from Hamilton-based steel company Stelco, club CEO Scott Mitchell, and Jim Lawson.
 On February 16, 2022, Forge FC became the first Canadian Premier League team to participate in the CONCACAF Champions League, hosting Cruz Azul in a 1–0 loss, and eliminated by them in the first round, 4–1 on aggregate.

 During the CPL season, captain Kyle Bekker and four other players recorded their 100th match with the club.
 Each of these players was presented with a commemorative Forge jersey with the kit number 100 at a home match.
 On October 30, Forge FC defeated Atlético Ottawa 2–0 in the 2022 Canadian Premier League Final to claim their third CPL title.

+2023 season

+In the spring of 2023, the club announced affiliations with ten local youth clubs, including League1 Ontario clubs: Sigma FC, Hamilton United, and St. Catharines Roma Wolves.
+In May, Forge signed head coach Bobby Smyrniotis to a four-year contract extension which also made him the club's sporting director.

+Forge finished second at the end of the 2023 CPL regular season, qualifying for the play-offs once again; they eventually reached the final, which saw them lift their fourth league title through a 2–1 win over Cavalry FC at Tim Hortons Field.

+2024 season

+In the Canadian Premier League, Forge were regular season winners for the second time, and the first time since the introduction of the CPL Shield.
+Forge reached the CPL Final for a sixth consecutive season but lost 2–1 to Cavalry FC.